Improving A*OMP: Theoretical and Empirical Analyses With a Novel Dynamic Cost Model: Empirical Analyses

 \subsection{Demonstration on a Sparse Image}

 To illustrate AMul-{\AOMPe} on a more realistic coefficient distribution, we demonstrate recovery of some commonly used $512 \times 512$ images including ‘Lena’, ‘Tracy’, ‘Cameraman’, etc. The recovery is performed in $8 \times 8$ blocks in order to break the problem into smaller and simpler subproblems.
 Each image is first preprocessed to obtain $K$-sparse blocks in the 2D Haar Wavelet basis $\mathbf{\Psi}$ by keeping the $K$ largest magnitude wavelet coefficients for each block\footnote{This formulation involves the structured dictionary $\mathbf{\Psi}$ for sparse representation of the images.
 The observation model becomes $\y = \mathbf{\Phi}\mathbf{\Psi}\x$, where the reconstruction basis is not $\mathbf{\Phi}$ alone, but $\mathbf{\Phi}\mathbf{\Psi}$.}.
 We select $K=12$ for the image 'Bridge', and $K=14$ for the rest. $M=32$ observations are taken from each block.
 The entries of $\mathbf{\Phi}$ are randomly drawn from the Gaussian distribution with mean 0 and standard deviation $1/N$.
 We set $I=3$, $P=200$ and $\Kmax = 20.$ $\alpha_{\text{AMul}}$ is reduced to 0.85 in order to compensate the decrement in the auxiliary term of (\ref{Eq:AMul_CM}) due to smaller $\Kmax$.
 Peak Signal-to-Noise Ratio (PSNR) values obtained by employing different recovery algorithms are given in Table~\ref{Table:compImage}.
-The results clearly indicate that AMul-{\AOMPe} significantly improves the recovery accuracy over BP, SP and OMP.
-Increasing $B$ from 2 to 3 further improves PSNR, yielding improvements from 11.6 dB to 21.5 dB over BP.
-As a visual example, we depict the reconstruction of the test image ‘Bridge’ using BP and AMul-{\AOMPe} with $B=3$ in \figurename~\ref{fig:bridge}.
+For each image, maximum and minimum PSNR values obtained are shown in bold and in italics, respectively.
+Mean PSNR for each algorithm is also given on the last row.
+AMul-{\AOMPe} exhibits significant improvements over the competitors and yields the maximum PSNR for all images tested.
+Increasing $B$ from 2 to 3 further improves PSNR, yielding improvements of 15.7 dB over BP, 15.3 dB over ISD, 17.7 dB over SL0, and 11.7 dB over MMP-DF on the average.
+As a visual example, we depict the reconstruction of the test image ``Bridge'' using BP and AMul-{\AOMPe} with $B=3$ in \figurename~\ref{fig:bridge}.
 In this case, BP yields 29.9 dB PSNR, while AMul-{\AOMPe} improves the PSNR to 51.4 dB.
 Though not depicted in \figurename~\ref{fig:bridge}, AMul-{\AOMPe} outperforms BP with 46.8 dB when $B=2$ as well.
 A detailed investigation of the recovered images reveals that AMul-{\AOMPe} improves the recovery especially at detailed regions and boundaries.